 The following cards offer some of the longest 0% balance transfer APRs available:

-- INTRO OFFER: Unlimited Cashback Match – only from Discover.
+- INTRO OFFER: Unlimited Cashback Match for all new cardmembers–only from Discover.
 Discover will automatically match all the cash back you’ve earned at the end of your first year!
 There’s no minimum spending or maximum rewards.
-You could turn $150 cash back into $300.

 - Discover could help you reduce exposure of your personal information online by helping you remove it from select people-search sites that could sell your data.
-It’s free, activate with the mobile app.
+Activate by mobile app for free.

 - No annual fee.